ednieuw/Fibonacci-ESP32-C3-S3-Clock/README.md

 Time is synchronized with the Network Time Protocol (NTP) from the internet.
 Settings can be controlled with a webpage, a PC or a Bluetooth Low Energy (BLE) serial terminal app installed on a phone, PC or tablet.

-This clock is built with a ESP32-C3-supermini and an ESP32-S3-zero with Espressif BLE nRF52 and WIFI.
+This clock is built with the very cheap ESP32-C3-supermini or ESP32-S3-zero with Espressif BLE nRF52 and WIFI.
 It is possible to use any ESP32 as long as the used pins are adapted in the program.
 ![S3_C3_MCU](https://github.com/ednieuw/Fibonacci-ESP32-C3-S3-Clock/assets/12166816/3b6b667f-b216-47f9-908e-f0fc4708580d)

 Soldering pins to the ESP32-C3-supermini was difficult.
 Even with Pb/Sn solder at 250 Celsius often the board was not functioning anymore because SMD’s came loose from the PCB or were destroyed.
-Some survived and were used for some clocks
+Some survived and were used for some clocks.

 As an alternative I used the ESP32-S3-zero with welded pins.

 The same software can be used with both models.
-Only the coding for the on bboard LED is different.
+Only the coding for the on board LED is different.

 In the end I opted to use the (Arduino Nano ESP32](https://github.com/ednieuw/Fibonacci-Nano-ESP32-clock).

+But is you have some of these cheap boards lying around they are fine to use.
+With a 470 ohm resitor, a capacitor between 200 and 1000 uF and 12 -14 WS2812 or SK6812 RGB(W) LEDs the clock can be made.

 The choice of the #define at the top of the sketch will take care of the right code to upload to the C3-supermini or S3-Zero.